 Because Asia remained an alien bailiwick for western correspondents, there were not many still and moving images that had emerged from China, at war with Japan since 1931.
 If the American public's reaction to the still photographs from Nanking was generally one of shock, there seemed to be a somewhat indifferent long-term emotional involvement, due likely to inherent western racism or the remoteness of a conflict that was 3000 miles away.
-Archibald MacLeish once referred to such reaction as "the superstition of distance", being so far away, a viewer might conclude that violence, lies and murder on another continent were not believable ([5], p.
-137).
+Archibald MacLeish once referred to such reaction as "the superstition of distance", being so far away, a viewer might conclude that violence, lies and murder on another continent were not believable (Stott, 1978).
 Racism, remoteness, incredulity, and paucity of correspondents are elements that anchor this study of the Nanking Atrocity's images.

-As George Roeder Jr. stated in his seminal study of the American visual experience in World War II, it is difficult to assume precisely measurable or predictable effects of still and moving images upon public opinion in wartime America ([6], pp. 1-25, 81-104).
+As George Roeder Jr. stated in his seminal study of the American visual experience in World War II, it is difficult to assume precisely measurable or predictable effects of still and moving images upon public opinion in wartime America (Roeder, 1993).
 The same applies prior to the war, although there was significant interest in visual depiction of world events, from Spain's civil war to Japanese militarism in Asia.
-In January 1938 the American public flocked to see to the newsreel footage of the Japanese bombing of the American cruiser Panav outside Nanking.
-It was a vicariously lived experience, and not long afterward, Life and Look's still photographs of the Japanese depredations within the city probably added to growing American outrage at Japan ([7], pp. 3-14; [8]).
+In January 1938 the American public flocked to see to the newsreel footage of the Japanese bombing of the American cruiser Panay outside Nanking.
+It was a vicariously lived experience, and not long afterward, Life and Look's still photographs of the Japanese depredations within the city probably added to growing American outrage at Japan.
+Linfield embraces the power of photography and takes issue with Sontag's criticism of the medium's deep emotional bite.
+He also rebukes intellectuals like Barthes, Berger and key postmodernists who probed an image's spectacle, emotion and absence of context.
+(Linfield, 2010).
 In the context of the time, emotion triggered moral revulsion and both elements reinforced the humanist western tradition.